 7. How would you deal with an upset customer?

-• I would find out what is wrong with the customer.
-If it was the product I would offer to replace it (mention you would check with your manager first) it is important to keep the customer happy as an unhappy customer will never return.
+- I would find out what is wrong with the customer.
+If it were the product, I would offer to replace it (mention you would check with your manager first).
+It is crucial to keep customers happy, as unhappy customers will never return.

 8. Where do you see yourself in five years?